 Term life insurance is easy to understand.
 It is also more affordable because it has an end date and no cash value.
 For most people, it’s the right choice.
 However, whole life insurance can be a better fit for certain people, like someone with a lifelong dependent or a high net worth.

-Here’s a quick comparison chart to simplify the differences between the two.
+Here’s a quick comparison chart to simplify the differences between term life and whole life insurance.

 |Features||Term Life Insurance||Whole Life Insurance|